Wine Lingo Cheat Sheet!

 Legs: When a wine is swirled, it leaves behind drops that slide down the side of a wine glass, due to an evaporation process, those droplets can be referred to as: the legs, the tears or the curtains.
 The higher the alcohol content in a wine, the thicker the droplets form on the side of your glass.

 Want to learn more about what the color of your wine is telling you?
-Check our most recent post regarding ‘the sight’ of wine HERE
+Check our most recent post regarding ‘the sight’ of wine HERE.

 Smell